Player Configuration Guide

 • Data type is boolean

 • Will cause a playlist to repeat playing IF the player is a playlist player.
-Set at the top level of the player configuration.
+That is, if the playlist property is used.

 scripts